Pink-Crab/PinkCrab-Plugin-Framework-Docs/lib/Table Builder/Schema.md

 $schema->prefix('my_'); // table name = my_table

-// Using WPDB to get the current sites prefix (acounts for multisite) global $wpdb;
+// Using WPDB to get the current sites prefix (accounts for multisite) global $wpdb;
 $schema = new Schema('table');
 $schema->prefix($wpdb->prefix); // table name = wp_table (assuming the prefix set in WPDB is wp_)